illuminatedspace/hear-a-persephone-jones/README.md

 - [x] restyle/continue styling
 - [x] Set voice to be different by default
 - [x] Refactor all px to REM
+- [ ] Doesn't have to be active tab
 - [ ] Confirm permissions of every page in manifest
-- [ ] Doesn't have to be active tab
 - [ ] go through manifest options https://developer.chrome.com/extensions/manifest
 - [ ] errors?
 - [x] Use this font: "Lora","Courier New",monospace,serif

 ### BACKLOG

+- [ ] Visually indicate if play or stop is active
 - [ ] Write backstory
 - [ ] read game outcome
 - [!] add keyboard shortcut for opening popup (STUCK)